IANG Soldier competes in second BWC

 |0

-This work, IANG Soldier competes in second BWC, by SGT Jonathan Perdelwitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, IANG Soldier competes in second BWC [Image 6 of 6], by SGT Jonathan Perdelwitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT